 The name is Mayer.
 Metro-Goldwyn-Mayer (MGM).
 Home of the venerable James Bond franchise, MGM is a Hollywood moviemaker through production units MGM Studios and United Artists (UA).
-Recent films include Fame and The Girl with the Dragon Tattoo.
 Its MGM Television produces TV shows such as the mini-series Mildred Pierce, which aired on HBO, while MGM Home Entertainment distributes films on DVD.
-MGM owns one of the largest film libraries in the world, with more than 4,000 titles, including the Rocky and Pink Panther series, as well as some 10,000 television episodes.
-The company emerged from Chapter 11 in 2010 under new ownership.
+MGM owns one of the largest film libraries in the world, with more than 4,000 titles, including the Rocky and Pink Panther series, as well as some 10,500 TV episodes.
 The largest shareholder in the rejuvenated MGM is billionaire financier Carl Icahn.

-MGM has put more focus on its distribution business (though that activity has been rather lackluster as well, with mediocre titles such as Soul Men and Hurricane Season from The Weinstein Company's Dimension label).
-The studio has had better luck with exploiting its massive film library; MGM has won more than 200 Academy Awards over the years.
+MGM focuses on exploiting its massive film library; MGM has won more than 200 Academy Awards over the years.
 In 2011 MGM renewed its distribution agreement with Twentieth Century Fox to release its films on DVD and Blu-ray through 2016.
-On theatrical front, MGM formed a pact with Sony in 2011; that distribution partnership is limited to select pictures such as 2012's remake of the television show 21 Jumpstreet, and 2011's big screen version of the popular novel The Girl with the Dragon Tattoo, and the 23rd James Bond film titled Skyfall.
+On the theatrical front, MGM formed a pact with Sony in 2011; that distribution partnership is limited to select pictures such as 2012's remake of the television show 21 Jumpstreet, 2011's big screen version of the popular novel The Girl with the Dragon Tattoo, and the 23rd James Bond film titled Skyfall.

 ▲ Show Less▼ Show Full Description